 The Irish Experience

 At this point we had already held online auctions in Ireland, an experience which gave us vital insight into the practicalities and future potential of the method.
-The Irish market is in tune with searching for property online, so taking auctions in this direction was a natural evolution.

 We have sold a total of €74m of property at the eight online auctions in Ireland – the average success rate is 86%, in line with ballroom auctions.

 To date, 2016 has seen a 39% increase in unique visitors to the Online Auction website (allsopireland.ie/SearchLot/OnlineAuctions) compared to the same period last year.
 Notably, the pull of these online auctions is global: people from 179 countries have visited the website.